pdowler/cdp/cred/README.md

 # X509 Client Certificate Generation service (cred)

-The `cred` service can generate internally signed client certifciates for users so that services can make transitive calls to other services _as the user_ that use/share the same AAI system.
+The `cred` service can generate internally signed client certificates for users so that services can make transitive calls to other services _as the user_ that use/share the same AAI system.